paulLeClair/P-Engine/README.md

 ## Summary

 This is a work-in-progress game engine hobby project, with a central goal of providing a fairly simple C++ framework for building both 2D and 3D graphical applications.
+Lots of this code needs to be cleaned up and refactored, as is natural when the design is changing constantly.
+Future updates will focus on cleaning things up, but for now I'm aiming on just getting it to the point where it can render simple 3D scenes.

 I'm using C++ and the STL to implement it, and it's based around the Vulkan graphics API.
 When it's complete, it should allow you to build rendering pipelines according to your particular use case and supply those pipelines with rendering data, all while giving lots of freedom to define the logic that drives the rendering itself.
 Since convenience is important to me, I also hope to provide a set of helpful tools to make various tasks easier for you, and I want the engine to be entirely controllable by writing C++ code.